-The Placement Officer can provide support with applying for specific work experience opportunities.
+The Work Experience Development Manager can provide support with applying for specific work experience opportunities.
 These one to one appointments are designed to help students with preparing and tailoring their CV and covering letter for a specific work experience opportunity, identified by the student.
 The purpose of these appointments is not to offer general advice or guidance on work experience.

-To book an appointment with the Placement Officer visit the Student Services Portal
+To book an appointment with the Work Experience Development Manager visit the Student Services Portal

 - Gap Year Help Sheet (last modified: 5 September 2018)